RobotLocomotion/robot-plan-runner/README.md

 make -j4
 ```

+An incomplete design documentation can be found [here](https://slides.com/pang/deck-36762e).

 ## Continuous Integration
 - CI is implemented by a custom Github Action that builds a docker image